 Bailey-Heard-Dallis-House-Visit-LaGrange

-The Bailey-Heard Dallis house, another Greek Revival style home, is believed to be the oldest residence in LaGrange.
-The original, two-story home was built by General Samuel A. Bailey around 1828.
-George Heard, the second owner, added exterior columns and four front rooms in 1842.
-During the Creek Indian War of 1836, the home was General Bailey’s headquarters.
-During the Civil War, the house served as a meeting place for the Nancy Harts, LaGrange’s infamous female militia.
+The Bailey-Heard-Dallis House, a striking example of Greek Revival architecture, is believed to be the oldest residence in LaGrange.
+The original two-story home was built around 1828 by General Samuel A. Bailey.
+During the Creek Indian War of 1836, the house served as General Bailey’s headquarters.

-In 1861, Martha Heard Bell died of pneumonia shortly after planting boxwoods at the home.
-Since 1888, the home and Martha’s boxwoods have been preserved by the Dallis family.
+In 1861, Martha Heard Beall planted boxwoods on the property shortly before her death.
+Since 1888, both the home and those historic plantings have been carefully preserved by the Dallis family.

 Walk The Thread on Broad Street to pass the Bailey-Heard Dallis home.
 Bellevue and the Bailey-Heard Dallis home are also part of the LaGrange Walking Tour, a self-guided tour for which you can download the app.